McGlovin1337/PSAsigraDSClient/docs/New-DSClientSession.md

 ```

 ### -Host
-Specify the DSClient Host to connect to
+Specify the DS-Client Host to connect to

 ```yaml
 Type: String